 Following is a list of recommendations when preparing machined surfaces for hard chrome plating.
 Contact us for more information or to request a quote.

-Chromium never “levels off” or “fills in” surface imperfections.
-Such defects as pits, cracks, or scratches are amplified, and the surface should be polished beforehand; otherwise, it must be ground after plating.
+Chromium never “levels” or “fills in” surface imperfections.
+Instead, defects such as pits, cracks, or scratches are amplified.
+For this reason, machines surfaces should be polished before plating; otherwise, their surfaces should be overplated and finish ground.

-These thicknesses and tolerances are related to the surface finish of the machined part, its size, and its configuration.
-Closer tolerances are attainable but are normally restricted to production applications where setup costs are justified.
+These thicknesses and tolerances are related to the size, shape, and surface finish of the machined part.
+Closer tolerances are often attainable but in production quantities.

 We’re confident US Chrome will be your best option for your chrome plating applications because of our engineering approach, exceptional customer service, and regional locations.
 Contact us now with your questions or coating challenges.